FortiGuard Labs Threat Research Report

 Imagine a hypothetical scenario in which a machine is compromised and the attacker uploads to the affected machine “netcat”, a tool not only known for Network testing and troubleshooting purposes, but one that is also commonly leveraged by attackers to backdoor systems for later access.
 This tool is commonly marked as a PUA, since the nature of its functionalities can easily be misused.
 If the owner of the compromised system had an AV installed, and it did not notice and warn the user about the presence of the tool on his system, then that user would have a legitimate right to blame the AV vendor for not properly noticing/blocking the program.
 After all, if the context of the use of the PUA is known by the user, most AV software has the ability to “white-list” any program of the user’s election, but if it is not specifically identified as authorized, the program must be treated as a PUA.

-Recently, an active campaign was spotted in the well-known Emotet Banking Trojan, which makes use of Freeware system tools but with an obscure purpose.
-The US-CERT released an alert this year (2018) for this particular version of Emotet, mentioning the use of some NirSoft “Password-Recovery” tools.
+In 2018, an active campaign was spotted in the well-known Emotet Banking Trojan, which makes use of Freeware system tools but with an obscure purpose.
+The US-CERT released an alert for this particular version of Emotet, mentioning the use of some NirSoft “Password-Recovery” tools.